-RECEIVABLES A county's claim to future collections of cash or assets.
+RECEIVABLES A county's claim to future collections of cash or assets.occur.
+Generally, different from GASB standards.

 GOVERNMENT FINANCE OFFICERS ASSOCIATION An international organization that represents public finance officials in Canada and the United States and works to promote the professional management of governmental financial resources.